Design Thinking Model: DART

 Ideate

-You’re now prepped and ready to start brainstorming.
+You’re now prepped and ready to start brainstorming during the ideating phase.
 As you have a strong foundation of information from the prior two phases, you can begin to think of something unique, look for new perspectives on the problem, and come up with creative solutions to the problem statement you’ve established.
 Brainstorming is especially effective in this phase.

 Prototype

 This is the start of a testing period.
-The aim you set is to find a reliable solution to the problem incurred.
+Prototyping aims to find a reliable solution to the problem incurred.
 To test the concepts you’ve established, your team should create several low-cost, scaled-down variants of the product (or specific functionality present within the product).
 It is a simple process that can also be a blueprint on paper.

 Test

 The prototypes are thoroughly tested by evaluators.
-Despite the fact that this is the end of the process, design thinking is iterative: teams frequently use the outcomes to reframe one or more problems.
+Although this is the end of the process, Design Thinking is iterative: teams frequently use the outcomes to reframe one or more problems.
 As a result, you can go back to earlier phases to make more rounds, changes, and refinements – or to rule out alternate approaches.

 It is now clear that these five phases/principles altogether contribute to the entire Design Thinking model.
-However, sometimes the steps might not fall in a sequential pattern, they are circular in nature.
+However, sometimes the steps might not fall in a sequential pattern, they are circular.

 Conclusion

 As a tool to stimulate innovation and teamwork, Design Thinking is increasingly being incorporated into the business.
-IBM created the Enterprise Design Thinking framework to “assist multidisciplinary teams in aligning around the real needs of their users,” claiming that companies that use it are twice as quick to bring products to market, 75 per cent more efficient in terms of teamwork, and see a 300 per cent return on investment.
+IBM created the Enterprise Design Thinking model to “assist multidisciplinary teams in aligning around the real needs of their users,” claiming that companies that use it are twice as quick to bring products to market, 75 percent more efficient in terms of teamwork, and see a 300 percent return on investment.

 https://notionpress.com/read/design-thinking-playbook-for-practitioners